Statute of Limitations to File a Car Accident Claim in New York

 - The Sixth Amendment – The Sixth Amendment to the Constitution gives everyone the right to a “speedy and public trial.”
 Without a statute of limitations in place to limit the number of civil and criminal cases, people facing civil trials might have to wait for months or years before the courts hear their case.

-New York’s Motor Vehicle Accident Lawsuit Filing Deadlines
+New York’s Car Accident Lawsuit Filing Deadlines

 There are three key deadlines to remember if you are considering filing a lawsuit after a motor vehicle accident in New York.
 The first is the statute of limitations for personal injury lawsuits.
 In most cases, you have three years from the date of a car crash to file a personal injury lawsuit against the other driver or any other liable parties.